Dr. Dre: Personal life

 In 2014, Dre purchased a $40 million home in the Brentwood neighborhood of Los Angeles from its previous owners, NFL player Tom Brady and supermodel Gisele Bündchen.

 It was reported that Dre suffered a brain aneurysm on January 5, 2021, and that he was admitted to Cedars-Sinai Medical Center's ICU in Los Angeles, California.
 Hours after his admission to the hospital, Dre's home was targeted for an attempted burglary.
-He eventually received support from LeBron James, Martin Lawrence, LL Cool J, Missy Elliott, Snoop Dogg, Ice Cube, 50 Cent, Ellen DeGeneres, Ciara, her husband Russell Wilson, T.I., Quincy Jones and others.
+He eventually received support from LeBron James, Martin Lawrence, LL Cool J, Missy Elliott, Snoop Dogg, Eminem, Ice Cube, 50 Cent, Ellen DeGeneres, Ciara, her husband Russell Wilson, T.I., Quincy Jones and others.
 In February, he was released with a following message on Instagram: "Thanks to my family, friends and fans for their interest and well wishes.
 I'm doing great and getting excellent care from my medical team.
 I will be out of the hospital and back home soon.
 Shout out to all the great medical professionals at Cedars.
 One Love!!"
+In March 2024, Dre revealed that during his hospitalization following the brain aneurysm, he also suffered three strokes.

+In December 2021, Dre finalized his divorce from Nicole Threatt for a reported sum of $100 million of his estate.

+Dre is a fan of both the Los Angeles Rams of the NFL, and the Los Angeles Lakers of the NBA.